MobileGroup-T01-06-1/Chit-Chat-App/README.md

 1. showing the last recent message in conversations
 2. updating recent conversations real-time
 3. User-list will update when new message has been arrived

+2021/10/20 adding a kit of floating buttons with extra functions and voice button on the chat bar